coinbase/onchainkit/.changeset/four-meals-exercise.md

 "@coinbase/onchainkit": patch
 ---

-feat: add `use client` directives to identity components
+feat: add `use client` directives to identity components.
+By @roushou #669